-To be of value to your buyers, it’s no longer sufficient to say, “Tell me what you want, I’ll get it for you.”
-Buyers now want salespeople who will tell them what they should want.
-They want you to do the heavy lifting of sifting through the overwhelming amount of information that’s out there, and to deliver insight into what they’re missing out on that can improve their performance.
+To be of real value to your buyers, it’s not enough to say, “Tell me what you want; I’ll get it for you.”
+Buyers want salespeople who will tell them what they should want.
+They want you to sift through all the information that’s out there and deliver insight into what they’re missing that will improve their performance.

-This means more than simply finding data and statistics on the internet.
+This means more than just finding data and statistics online.
 A fact without a story is just a data point.
-To make it real for your buyer, wrap your insights in a story that connects the dots for them and provides the context within their world.
+To make it real for your buyer, wrap your insights in a story that connects the dots for them and provides context within their world.

 8. Align Sales and Marketing

 Too often, sales and marketing are siloed departments, each with individual goals that appear compatible.
 Marketing creates sales messaging and tools and generates leads for the sales team.
 Sales teams use the messaging and tools to transform those leads into revenue.
-But a lack of alignment and gaps in your process can damage the effectiveness of your efforts.
+But a lack of alignment and gaps in your process can sabotage your efforts.

 Most sales and marketing teams spend the majority of their budgets and effort on customer acquisition and demand generation.
 Meanwhile, the majority of your annual revenue likely comes from your existing customers, through renewals and upsells.

-Nearly half of the companies surveyed by Corporate Visions invest less than 10 percent of their marketing budgets in these key Customer Success situations.
-Clearly, customer retention and expansion are highly underrated yet powerful growth engines within your company.
+Nearly half of the companies surveyed by Corporate Visions invest less than 10 percent of their marketing budgets in customer retention and expansion.
+Clearly, your customers are highly underrated yet powerful growth engines within your company.
 And you shouldn’t overlook the potential of this untapped revenue stream.

 10. Enable Ongoing Situational Training

-To be as effective and efficient as you need to be today, your training has to rise to a new level of flexibility, customization, and situational relevance — one that gives your reps a training experience you can stand up at a moment’s notice to solve problems as they occur and tackle initiatives as they arise.
-Training your reps for situational agility equips them with the messaging and skills they need relative to the customer conversations they’re having.
+To be as effective and efficient as you need to be today, your sales training has to rise to a new level of flexibility, customization, and situational relevance.
+Using a flexible, on-demand training model enables you to deploy it at a moment’s notice to solve problems as they occur, and tackle initiatives as they arise.
+Training your sales team for situational agility equips them with the messaging and skills they need relative to the customer conversations they’re having.